What’s a SoundFont?

 The PRO version is able to use others SoundFonts and optimize the size of sounds in your application:

 - Keep only banks of interest for your application.

-- Analyse your Midi files to keep only patchs necessary.
+- Analyze your Midi files to keep only patches necessary.

 So, you keep a low volume of files for your application or game.